The complexity of approximating complex-valued Ising and Tutte partition functions: and the Tutte polynomial

 which is real.
 Since $0<a/b<2$ and $a\not\in\{b/2,b,3b/2\}$, $q\in(0,4)$ and $q\neq 2$.

 We implement $(x',y')$ using a $b$-thickening from $(x,y)$.
 Then, since $a$ is an odd positive integer,

 So $x' = 1+q/(y'-1) = 1 - q/2 = \cos(a \pi/b)$.

 Now since $x' < 11/27$, \cite[Theorem 1, Region F]{GJSign} shows that computing the sign of $\ZTutte{-}{q,y'-1}$ is \numP-hard.
-As we showed in the proof of Lemma~\ref{lem:nozeroadd}, the same is true if the oracle returns any answer when the value is~$0$.
+As we showed in the argument that established Lemma~\ref{lem:nozeroadd} (see the paragraph before the statement of the lemma), the same is true if the oracle returns any answer when the value is~$0$.

 Since $x'$ and $y'$ are not~$1$, \eqref{eq:TutteRC} shows that it is also hard to compute the sign of $T(x',y')$.
 The result now follows from Observation~\ref{obs:stretchthicken}. \end{proof}

 Since $-\exp(-2 \pi \I/5) = \exp(\pi \I) \exp(-2 \pi \I/5) = \exp(3 \pi \I/5)$, we can take $a=3$ and $b=5$ to obtain Corollary~\ref{cor:five}, which says that \NonzeroSignReTutte{1/y,y} is $\numP$-hard for $y=-\exp(-2\pi \I/5)$.